 Greener is not always better

-Yards with green grass and green hedges only, can make for a boring yard.
-Especially if they don’t have anything blooming.
-There actually is a lot more to it than that.
+Yards with only green grass and green hedges in them can seem a boring place.
+Especially when they don’t have anything blooming.
+There actually is a lot more to it than how it looks to you or visitors.
 Your yard can be a complicated place with a whole lot of things going on at once.
-Or it can be a monoculture with lack of interest and variety.
-A monoculture is defined as only one crop growing in an area.
-In this case I am using the term as having a lack of variety or diversity.
+Or it can be a monoculture with a lack of interest and variety.
+A monoculture is defined as only one crop grown in an area.
+In this case, I am using the term as having a lack of variety or diversity.
 With landscaping, diversity means a large variety of plants which in short means a lot of different types of insects and other life forms.
 Insects buzzing around your yard may be a sign of a healthy yard.
-What may bug you, may be just what you need to keep your yard healthy.
+What may bug you, maybe just what you need to keep your yard healthy?
 Planting for pollinators may be the answer.

 Good Bug, Bad Bug